 In the service industry the better connect you establish with your customers by knowing them, the longer will be the association.
 Know what are their choices and preferences.
 If you are running a chain of hotels try to find out how often your customer travels out of the city.
 Which places he/she travels to?
 Use the information you have with you about the customer to send emails at the right time.

 Priceline is a travel booking site.
-It tailors emails after observing the customers onsite behaviour so that it results in maximum conversions.
+It tailors emails after observing the customers onsite behavior so that it results in maximum conversions.
 When a consumer books a trip through Priceline, it will shoot an email welcoming her home back from the trip along with a discount towards her next adventure.

 Add to the knowledge:

 Are you in the travel and tourism business?
-Send a mailer on two or three travel tips and connect the same mail to your blog to learn more.
+Send a mailer with two or three travel tips and connect the same mail to your blog to learn more.
 There are chances that the visitor will hit the link to visit your blog, which continues the topic and further your website.

 Hoovers is an American business research company.
-The below email marketing campaign grabs attention of the customer by providing useful information.
+The below email marketing campaign grabs the attention of the customer by providing useful information.
 This would ultimately take the customer to the website.